Semper-var/fantastic-worlds/README.md

 # fantastic-worlds
-Dive into the world of web development with this fantastic repository
+Dive into the world of web development with this fantastic repository This is the first update!!!